yracine/device-type.myecobee/README.md

 c) Hit the "From Code" tab on the left corner

-d) Copy and paste the code  (you can use the 'raw' button to avoid 'forking' the code) under
+d) Copy and paste the code

 <b>The code will send to you via a google drive temporary link (please send your donation to
 get the code).</b>